stedy/binge-trendy/README.md

 |      4  |   23  |                      Rites of Spring|
 |      4  |   24  |                     Foreign Exchange|

-Of course this will only work for TV shows that you can just watch a few episodes here and there and not for shows like the [greatest show ever](http://www.imdb.com/title/tt0306414/)
+Of course this will only work for TV shows where you can just watch a few episodes here and there and not for shows like the [greatest show ever](http://www.imdb.com/title/tt0306414/)